 - “Worms are like tiny gardeners, planting the seeds of future growth with every movement.”

-Other Ways to Say: - Worms are like earth’s gardeners. 🌱
+Other Ways to Say: - Worms are like Earth’s gardeners. 🌱

 - Worms are like planting agents. 🌾